 Failing to organize will often lead to chaos or, at the very least, an increase in stress levels.
 This occurs as you attempt to make sense of everything that surrounds you for the sake of making life easier.
 That’s why strong organizational skills are key to being a smart leader.

-The need to have organizational ability becomes even more important when you are the leader.
-After all, people turn to you for inspiration and it will hardly be inspiring if they see you freaking out.
+The need to have organizational abilities becomes even more important when you are a boss or manager.
+After all, people turn to you for inspiration, and it will hardly be inspiring if they see you freaking out.

-But where do you start by becoming more organized?
-Well, I’m about to guide you through 11 key organizational skills that every leader needs to know.
+What are organizational skills and how can you develop them?
+We’ll guide you through 11 key organizational skills that every leader needs to know.
 By the end, it will mean that you are in a better position to be a more effective leader.